 recycling), freight drivers (long and short

 haulage of goods) and dockers in the ports.

-had over 20,000 members spread across 16
+had over 20,000 members spread across 16 unions

 across the country.

 union's main administration, located in Oslo,